denics/htpc-ansible/README.md

 ```

-## Development and Testing with Vagrant
+## Development and Testing with Vagrant TODO

 If you want to test out the configuration in VirtualMachine or contribute to htpc-ansible development, install requirements and follow the below guide: